tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

   - Rollback
     - Set periodical checkpoints on processes
     - Restart process at a checkpoint from before the deadlock

+== Avoiding the Problem

 - States
-  - Safe state: there exists an order allowing all processes to complete, even if they request their maximum number of resources when sched- uled.
+  - Safe state: *there exists an order allowing all processes to complete*, even if they request their maximum number of resources when scheduled.
 It can guarantee that all processes can finish.
   - Unsafe state: the ability of the system not to deadlock depends on the order the resources are allocated and deallocated.
 There is no way to predict whether or not all the processes will finish.
   - An unsafe state does not necessarily imply a deadlock; the system can still run for a while, or even complete all processes if some release their resources before requesting some more.
+- The Banker's Algorithm
+  1. *Select a row in $R$ whose resource request can be met.* If no such row exists there is a possibility for a deadlock
+  2. When the process terminates it releases all its resources, and they can be added to the vector $A$
+  3. If all the processes terminate when repeating steps 1. and 2. then the sate is safe.
+If step 1. fails at any stage (not all the processes being finished) then the state is unsafe and the request should be denied
 - *Conditions*
   - Mutual exclusion
     - Use daemon that can handle specific output, e.g. SPOOL